-If you feel as though he’d resent you for not telling him sooner, then go for it.
+If you feel he’d resent you for not telling him sooner, go for it.
 But it’s more likely that telling him sooner would just cause unnecessary stress if he’s someone that would actually care.

 If you do feel the need to tell him, there really isn’t an easy way to do it.

 Hinting at it and underplaying the extent of it is usually the best way to do it at first – although this isn’t the best long-term strategy.